Computer Use Can Be Monitored Learn More

 There are a variety of programs that developed nationally and statewide to help children and their parents heal from domestic violence, as well as to learn new behaviors and strategies that help promote healthier relationships as they move forward.

-In Gloucester and Cumberland County, SERV offers the Peaceful Tomorrows program.
+In Gloucester and Cumberland County, Center For Family Services offers the Peaceful Tomorrows program.
 Throughout a period of 12-15 individual and joint parent-child sessions, Peaceful Tomorrows staff provide a safe and supportive environment to express emotions and explore nonviolent ways of managing anger.
 Counselors employ proven theraputic methods to help participants feel empowered to make choices, improve their own confidence and self-esteem, and heal from the trauma of domestic violence.